tubiz/voguepay-woocommerce-payment-gateway/README.md

 *   __Accept payment__ via Visa Cards, Mastercards, Verve Cards and eTranzact.
 * 	__Seamless integration__ into the WooCommerce checkout page.
 * 	__Add Naira__ currency symbol.
 To select it go to go to __WooCommerce > Settings__ from the left hand menu, then click __General__ from the top tab.
 From __Currency__ select Naira, then click on __Save Changes__ for your changes to be effected.

+### Premium Addons ###

+**Voguepay WooCommerce Payment Gateway Transaction Log**

+[Voguepay WooCommerce Payment Gateway Transaction Log](https://tunspress.com/plugins/voguepay-woocommerce-payment-gateway-transaction-log/) plugin log and save the full details of every payment notification that happens on your site when using the Voguepay Woocommerce Payment Gateway Plugin.

+*Some Features Include*

+*	This plugin logs each payment transaction that is made via the Voguepay Woocommerce Payment Gateway plugin in your WordPress website.
+*	It also allows you to view the full details of the each transaction without visiting Voguepay website.
+*	You can also search for transaction via it's transaction id.
+* 	Plus much more.
+To get the plugin click [here](https://tunspress.com/plugins/voguepay-woocommerce-payment-gateway-transaction-log/)

 ### Suggestions / Feature Request ###